 Helpful Resources Important to our Mission

-Below is a wealth of information that may help further our education and understanding of the means and methods needed to provide earth-based healing.
+We are just getting this page going, we are adding resources that may help further our education and understanding of the means and methods needed to provide earth-based healing.
 Through teaching and learning from the wisdom of the elders and traditions of native peoples along with modern science, we will be able to promote health and healing of individuals and the community, increase food sovereignty and sustainability, and prepare ourselves, our children, and our children’s children for the future.
-Please bookmark this page for future reference.
+If you have a suggested link (non commercial please), contact us.

 Permaculture and Food Sustainability